i2bc/ORFmine/README.md

 ## Documentation

-For detailed installation instructions, usage examples, and pipeline configurations, visit the full [ORFmine Documentation](https://orfmine-docs-link.com).
+For detailed installation instructions, usage examples, and pipeline configurations, visit the [full documentation](https://orfmine-docs-link.com).

 ---

 ## License and Citation

-**License**: ORFmine is licensed under the MIT License.
+- **License**: ORFmine is distributed under the MIT License.
-**Citation**: If you use ORFmine in your research, please cite:
+- **Citation**: If you use ORFmine in your research, please cite the following works:

 > Papadopoulos, C., Chevrollier, N., Lopes, A. Exploring the peptide potential of genomes.
 Meth.
 Mol.
 Biol.
 (2022).
 > Papadopoulos, C., et al. The Ribosome Profiling landscape of yeast reveals a high diversity in pervasive translation. bioRxiv (2023).